Youhana-Hana/pcf-dashboard/README.md

 $ cf push
 ```

+### Deployment Instructions
+* Manual
+  *  Clone the repo
+  *  Push it to PCF with `cf push`

+**Although node_modules is included (only for the purposes of internetless CI/CD as described below), it's ignored through `.cfignore` as the staging is taking care of installing all dependencies**

+* CI/CD
+  *  Clone the Repo
+  *  You can make use of the committed Linux node_modules, in case CI cannot connect to the internet

+* Offline

+Offline is a bit tricky as best practice is to install node modules through `npm` or `yarn`.
+However there are situations where the internet is not available.
+In our case we created `artifacts` as described below.

+* Alternative build approaches to consider when offline
+  * Enable npmjs.org to install dependencies
+  * local-npm
+  * Mirroring yarn or npm registry locally

 ### Artifacts
-All artifacts stored under artifacts directory and generated through below command:
+All artifacts are stored under the artifacts directory and generated through below command:
 ```sh
 $ npm pack
 ```

 - Artifacts named as `pcf-automation-status-dashboard-0.0.2.tgz`, where `0.0.2` is the version defined in `package.json`
 - Artifact modules defined inside `package.json` under 'bundledDependencies' section.
-It's the responsability of the developer to manually keep this section up to date.
+It's the responsibility of the developer to manually keep this section up to date.

 To use the artifacts, please unpack it, through below command